-Collaborating providers & details (as listed in GPMP) Treatment / Service Provided Health Care Need/ Issue/ Condition (to be) addressed by provider Treatment / Service Goals & Actions for

-Practice nurses NB to Drs: Nurses to not qualify as 'collaborating providers' for the TCA Nursing care LIST CONDITION SERVICES THE PRACTICE NURSES WILL PROVIDE - e.g. wt checks, needs to be included to be able to claim 10997

-1. Collaborating provider:

-2. Collaborating provider:

-Other collaborating providers:
+Treatment / Service Goals & Actions for SERVICES THE PRACTICE NURSES WILL PROVIDE - e.g. wt checks, needs to be included to be able to claim 10997 Health Care Need/ Issue/ Condition (to be) addressed by provider LIST CONDITION Treatment / Service Provided Nursing care Collaborating providers & details (as listed in GPMP) Practice nurses NB to Drs: Nurses to not qualify as 'collaborating providers' for the TCA 1.
+Collaborating provider: 2.
+Collaborating provider: Other collaborating providers: